SonPhatTranDeveloper/user-contact-list/README.md

 ## Demo

-You can see a live demo of the project here.
+You can see a live demo of the project via AWS Amplify Deployment here https://main.dt48jq760eddo.amplifyapp.com.

 ## Installation